polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 If we start out imagining a client creating an invocation the process becomes as follows.

-1. The client's payload is cryptographically signed with his private key
+1. The client's Hyperlambda payload is cryptographically signed with his private key
 2. The payload is transmitted to the server
-3. The server verifies that the cryptography signature is valid
+3. The server verifies that the cryptographic signature is valid
-4. The server verifies a payload with the same **[.request-id]** has not been successfully executed previously
+4. The server verifies no payloads with the same **[.request-id]** has not been successfully executed before
 4. The server looks up the execution rights associated with the public key
 5. The Hyperlambda in the payload is executed, _only_ allowing for the slots that are _"whitelisted"_ to be executed
 6. A receipt containing the cryptographically signed payload is persisted on the server
 7. The server cryptographically signs the response and returns it to the client
-8. The client verifies the cryptography signature in the response returned by the server
+8. The client verifies the cryptographic signature in the response returned by the server

-If any of the above steps are failing for some reasons, the execution is not considered to be successful.
+If any of the above steps are failing for any reasons, the execution is not considered to be successful.
 Fail conditions might include for instance.

 * The payload has been tampered with after having been cryptographically signed